ddhande/s3-multipart-uploader/README.md

-**Note: To upload the file successfully update both Frontend and Backend environment file with valid AWS creds**
+**Note: To upload the file, successfully update both Frontend and Backend environment files with valid AWS credentials.**
 # 🗂️ Project: Multipart File Upload to AWS S3 (Presigned URLs)
 # 📌 Overview
-This project implements a robust file upload system where large files are uploaded in multiple chunks to Amazon S3 using presigned URLs.
-It ensures reliability, retry mechanisms, and optimized performance for handling large file uploads in a scalable and secure way.
+This project implements a robust file upload system that uploads large files in multiple chunks to Amazon S3 using presigned URLs.
+It ensures reliability, incorporates retry mechanisms, and optimizes performance for handling large file uploads in a scalable and secure manner.

 🔧 Tech Stack
 Frontend: React / TypeScript / Vite